xcodebuild/fcitx-remote-for-osx/README.md

 fcitx-remote
 ------------

-fcitx-remote is a tool for control fcitx state via console.Users in Linux use it for interact with their vim or emacs to avoid being interrupted by input method.
+fcitx-remote is a tool for control fcitx state via console.
+Users in Linux use it for interaction with their vim or emacs to avoid being interrupted by input method.

 Plugins